Yelp/dumb-init/README.md

 For example, to rewrite the signal SIGTERM (number 15) to SIGQUIT (number 3), just add `--rewrite 15:3` on the command line.

+To drop a signal entirely, you can rewrite it to the special number `0`.

 #### Signal rewriting special case